qcscine/molassembler/CONTRIBUTING.md

 are used in subtractions, `static_cast` them!

 ### C++ style
 Try to follow the C++ Core Guidelines.
-Clang-tidy will enforce some aspects of it.

 ### Formatting
-Enforced by clang-format.
+Unenforced since I currently have my own idiosyncratic formatting style that I think clang-format doesn't support.
+I try to keep the code 80-char wide at most.